 Objects > Security Profiles > Anti-Spyware Profile

-- Default—The default profile uses the default action for every signature, as specified by Palo Alto Networks when the signature is created.
+- Default—The default profile uses the default action for every signature, as specified by the Palo Alto Networks content package when the signature is created.

 - Strict—The strict profile overrides the action defined in the signature file for critical, high, and medium severity threats, and sets it to thereset-bothaction.
 The default action is taken with low and informational severity threats.

 - You can also create custom profiles.
 You can, for example, reduce the stringency for Anti-Spyware inspection for traffic between trusted security zones, and maximize the inspection of traffic received from the internet, or traffic sent to protected assets such as server farms.